2014 Kunming attack: International

 The Daily Telegraph mentioned that this was the first time Uyghurs had been blamed for carrying out an attack of such magnitude outside of Xinjiang.
 Adjunct professor of Sinology at the Chinese University of Hong Kong Willy Lam said that official figures indicate violent conflicts appear to be on the increase.
 He suggested the absence of a mechanism for airing grievances and dialogue between the aggrieved and the authorities is contributing to the increase in those resorting to violence.
 The Analects column of The Economist asserted that although the alleged group leader's name suggests he may be a Uyghur, this would be difficult to verify in a country where media are state-controlled and officials tightly control information flows.
 It responded to Chinese commentators who criticised outsiders for not immediately accepting official Chinese assertion of an act of politically motivated terrorism by Xinjiang separatists by saying: "But China, which prefers to play down the role of its policies in Xinjiang in generating discontent, has long sought to discredit its Uygur critics by linking them to terrorism".
 The Economist also mentioned "Chinese oppression in Xinjiang" that "hit at the heart of Uighur identity" as a factor in the escalating violence, including: "students are banned from fasting during Ramadan, religious teaching for children is restricted, and Uighur-language education is limited".
 Yet according to Dawn, China only discourages fasting for Uygur Muslims and encourages people to eat properly for study and work but authorities "don't force anyone to eat during Ramadan".
 Rohan Gunaratna, a terrorism expert at Nanyang Technological University, Singapore, said there had been intelligence failure.
 He estimated that "in the last 12 months there have been over 200 attacks [in Xinjiang], maybe even more.
 It is getting worse".

+Aftermath

+The family members of 3 of the killed security personnel each received 690,000 renminbi in compensation.
+For the safety of their families, the identities of 15 victims who attempted to prevent the terrorist attack were anonymized.

+Effects on Chinese police

+The 2014 Kunming attack was cited by Shanghai police as one of the main reasons that police in Shanghai were allowed to patrol with personal firearms.